 Does Pragmatic Cultural Heritage Services provide the same quality of work as a larger, more expensive operator?

 Absolutely.
 All work conducted and documents produced are to a very high standard, based on years of experience working for the larger consultancies on a wide variety of projects.
-Ashley regularly attends relevant conferences, keeps abreast of changes in legislation, and is a member of both the Australian Archaeological Association and Australasian Society for Historical Archaeology.
+Ashley regularly attends relevant conferences, keeps abreast of changes in legislation, is a full member of the Australian Association of Consulting Archaeologists, Inc (AACAI) and a member of both the Australian Archaeological Association (AAA) and Australasian Society for Historical Archaeology (ASHA).

 What kinds of projects does Pragmatic Cultural Heritage Services work on?

 From residential subdivisions, through to council amenity programs and significant historical sites, our work and clients are varied.
 Contact us to discuss the particular requirements of your project.